-The Gulf of Mexico's (GOM) oil and gas platforms, pipelines and processing facilities will never be hurricane-proof, but the energy industry has tried to do as much as it can to prepare for the inevitable storms this summer.
+The Gulf of Mexico’s (GOM) oil and gas platforms, pipelines and processing facilities will never be hurricane-proof, but the energy industry has tried to do as much as it can as it prepares for the inevitable storms this summer.
 After the record-breaking 27 storms last year, companies are trying to leave nothing to chance.

 Platform evacuations were almost routine last summer, but hurricanes Katrina and Rita were a different story all together.
 The twin terrors tore the anchors loose on 19 mobile oil and gas rigs, destroyed or damaged 166 platforms, pummeled 461 pipelines and flooded most of the near-shore gas processors and refineries.
 The story is still being told: nearly 13% of the daily natural gas production remains shut-in; about 21% of the daily oil production remains off line.

-But with months to recover and to plan for this year, the energy industry has done as much as it can -- for now.
+But with months to recover and to plan for this year’s eventual storms, the energy industry has done as much as it can — for now.

 “As much as possible has been done in the off season” to ready for this summer’s storms, said Elmer P. Danenberger III, chief of offshore regulations for the Minerals Management Service (MMS).
 Among other things, the American Petroleum Institute (API) with MMS and industry support, issued new guidelines requiring the estimated 4,000 offshore drilling units to be 40-50% stronger this year than a year ago.
 Stronger moorings are required, and more inspections of the mooring systems are required.